ZiadHamdieh/talkative/README.md

 #### Upcoming Features
+* UI improvements
 * Sign up/in with your Google account
-* UI improvements
+* Choose a profile picture from photos on the device

 #### Demos